Plateia or Platia (πλατεία)

 A return to diverse Communities and Collective Sensemaking .

-A Society that integrates Practical Truths (Phronesis and Practical Wisdom ) with Philosphical Truths that collectively equips our Communities for a Quantum World of complexity.
+A Society that integrates Practical Truths (Phronesis and Practical Wisdom ) with Philosophical Truths that collectively equip our Communities for a Quantum World of complexity.

 Sophists — https://plato.stanford.edu/entries/sophists/